maho3/ltu-cmass/INSTALL.md

 ### Installing BORG
-We use BORG solely to run the BORG-LPT gravity solver.
-If you don't want to use this feature, you can skip this section.
+We use BORG solely to run the BORG-LPT and BORG-PM gravity solvers.
+If you don't want to use these features, you can skip this section.

 Install the public version of borg with:
 ```bash